Red Lentil Stew Recipe

 Oh my tastebuds!

-This is a riff on a simple lentil soup recipe I initially posted on CiaoFlorentina a while back.
-The flavor profile stays the same but I added extra hearty, filling ingredients in this version.
+This is a riff on a simple lentil soup recipe I originally posted on the CiaoFlorentina blog a while back.
+The flavor profile stays the same but with extra hearty, filling ingredients in this version.

 - roasted cauliflower wings